ViceroyFaust/SDT301-Memoranda-TeamPoshtovaPloscha/Deliverable2.md

 - However, we are still some ways off from finishing the full project

 ### Sprint Retrospective

-> Include your Sprint retrospective here and answer the following questions in an evidence based manner as a team (I do not want each of your individuals opinion here but the team perspective).
-By evidence-based manner it means I want a Yes or No on each of these questions, and for you to provide evidence for your answer.
-That is, don’t just say "Yes we did work at a consistent rate because we tried hard"; say "we worked at a consistent rate because here are the following tasks we completed per team member and the rate of commits in our Git logs."

 **Did you meet your sprint goal?**
 - Yes, our taiga board is fully completed, and we showed it to the professor during our demo